CER-REC/BERDI_CIBER/documentation/Architecture/translations.md

   - `containers.[lowerCamelCasedContainerName]` for container specific translations
 - Use [React Intl](https://formatjs.io/docs/react-intl/api) to format dates, times, and numbers for different regions

+## API Translations

+Translations that come from the backend API can be pulled in with `useAPI` and are formatted with `getI18NMessages()`.

+Any translations that come from the backend will be prefaced with `api`.

+Example:

+`api.searchPanel.keywords.fish`

 ## Usage with Hooks

 ```js